 We expect that the initial public offering price per share of our Class A common stock will be substantially higher than the pro forma net tangible book value per share of our Class A common stock immediately after this offering, and after giving effect to the exchange of all outstanding Class B units held by our principals for shares of our Class A common stock.
 As a result, you will pay a price per share that substantially exceeds the per share book value of our assets after subtracting our liabilities.
-At an offering price of \$13.00 (the midpoint of the range set forth on the cover of this prospectus), you will incur immediate and substantial dilution in an amount of \$11.65 per share of our Class A common stock.
+At an offering price of \$11.00, you will incur immediate and substantial dilution in an amount of \$10.12 per share of our Class A common stock.
 In addition, you will experience further dilution upon the issuance of restricted Class B units or restricted shares of our Class A common stock, or upon the grant of options or other equity awards to purchase Class B units or shares of our Class A common stock, in each case under our 2012 Equity Incentive Plan.